MeetBhingradiya/Portfolio/Schema.md

 | `Email` | `varchar` | REFERENCES Emails(Email) |

 ## Blogs
 The Blogs table stores blog posts, including a unique ID, title, author, markdown content, tags, a banner image, short description for previews, timestamps for creation and updates, publication status, and view count.
-Designed for blog management and display on landing pages.
+It is designed for blog management and display on landing pages.

 | Column | Type | Default | Constraints |
 | --- | --- | --- | --- |